 What channel is the NASCAR New Hampshire race on today?
 Time, TV schedule for USA TODAY 301

-The NASCAR Cup Series takes on the 1-mile New Hampshire Motor Speedway on Sunday in the USA TODAY 301.
+The NASCAR Cup Series takes on the 1-mile New Hampshire Motor Speedway in Loudon on Sunday in the USA TODAY 301.

 Chase Elliott is on the pole after qualifying was cancelled due to rain.
 Sunday's weather forecast includes rain chances, and NASCAR moved up the start time for the USA TODAY 301 by a half-hour.